octokit/octokit.net/docs/github-apps.md

 :bulb: The example below includes a hardcoded Installation Id, but this would typically come from a webhook payload (so a GitHub App knows which Installation it needs to authenticate as, to deal with the received webhook).
 See the Additional Notes section for more details on Installation Id's in webhooks.

 :warning: These temporary Installation Tokens are only valid for 1 hour, and a new Installation Token will be required after this time.
-In the future, Octokit.net may provide hooks/helpers to help you take care of this, but for now your appliction will need to handle this itself.
+In the future, Octokit.net may provide hooks/helpers to help you take care of this, but for now your application will need to handle this itself.

 ``` csharp
 // Create an Installation token for Insallation Id 123